ABOUT RORY HUTTON

+Rory Hutton is a Cambridge based artist, designer and historian.
 Inspired by history, art, architecture, theatre, opera and dance, his designs are most elegantly displayed through his highly coveted collections of luxury, silk scarves.

 Not limited to silk scarves, his collections have also included ties, pocket squares, bow ties and socks.
 Rory’s prints have also been licensed by museums and galleries for use on a number of complementary products including tote bags, greetings cards, stationary, ceramics and even soap.